-We are really excited about our Marans for the 2020 breeding program.
-After five years of tinkering we believe we have finally found the perfect balance of stunning dark chocolate egg color, high production, lovely temperament and beauty.
+We are really excited about our Marans for the 2021 breeding program.
+After six years of tinkering we believe we have finally found the perfect balance of stunning dark chocolate egg color, high production, lovely temperament and beauty.
 Every year just gets better and better with this breed.

 Our girls and boys are all feathered on shake and their outside toes.
 90% of our females have nice copper expression in their necks and all have an excellent disposition.
 Our 2024 Alchemist Line of French Black Copper Marans a completely new line from our previous years releases.
 If you are looking for more genetic diversity from the birds you have received from us in the past – look no further!
 We have been perfecting this line for 10 years and 2024 is the best release yet!

 In height of production our girls lay 5 eggs a week that are at least a 6 on the egg color chart.

 We are particularly fond of our Marans roosters who are not only stunning, they are extremely docile and trustworthy.
 Our roosters faithfully mate with our hens, always give them the first chance at food.

 Whenever we gift a dozen mixed rainbow eggs to a friend they always comment on the Marans eggs first because of their beauty and size.
 The quality of their egg overall is superior to that of other breeds in that the shells are thick and the yolks are extra dense.
 When cracked open, the yolk of our free-range birds is bright orange, bursting with vitamins, protein and fats from the extra time it took to lay the egg.
 While a typical store-bought egg has a yolk that is runny and flaccid, the free-range Marans produce yolks that have ‘muscle tone;’ little orange domes that jut skyward from the egg white.

 Egg Bloom: Can sometimes have bloom making the eggs look a totally different shade of purple

 Egg Texture: Shiny and smooth.